-3. The projected gopher tortoise burrow count is for the original Pelican Landing DRI area was 439, based on an estimate of FGFWFC habitat guidelines, a minimum of 75 acres to of gopher tortoise habitat must be protected.
+3. The projected gopher tortoise burrow count for the original Pelican Landing DRI area was 439, based on an estimate of FGFWFC habitat guidelines, a minimum of 75 acres of gopher tortoise habitat must be protected.

-The Developer will has set aside a 78± acre area of xeric scrub and pine flatwoods to mitigate the impacts to the upland gopher tortoise habitat for the original Pelican Landing DRI land area.
-This area will be is known as the Pelican Landing Eco-Park.
+The Developer has set aside a 78±-acre area of xeric scrub and pine flatwoods to mitigate the impacts to the upland gopher tortoise habitat for the original Pelican Landing DRI land area.
+This area is known as the Pelican Landing Eco-Park.
 The Eco-Park area contains significant portions of the xeric oak habitat existing on the original Pelican Landing DRI site.

 A Gopher Tortoise Population Study and Management Plan was submitted to the Florida Game and Fresh Water Fish Commission on or about December 22, 1993 for the original Pelican Landing DRI.
-The Developer shall submit a copy for the management plan to the DCA, SWFRPC, and Lee County for review prior to the commencement of development in any area containing gopher tortoise habitat, beyond that approved in the Preliminary Development Agreement.
-The agencies shall will have a fifteen working day review period.
-The agencies shall will provide all lawful objections and concerns regarding the management plan to Lee County and the Developer in writing.
-The Developer will submit a revised management plan to DCA and Lee County that responds to the lawful objections.
-DCA and Lee County will review the management plan-resubmittal, and any successive resubmittals, within fifteen working days of submittal.
-The agencies will provide a written response which approves the management plan or which outlines specific objections or concerns.
-The agencies' response will specify how those concerns or objections can be addressed by the developer.
-DCA and Lee County may not unreasonably withhold the approval of the management plan.
-Should DCA and Lee County not provide a written response within the prescribed time frames, the management plan will be deemed approved by the agency that failed to provide timely written comments.
-A new protected species survey was conducted in March and April of 1998 on the addition to the Pelican Landing DRI known as the Kersey-Smooth parcel.
+A new protected species survey was conducted in March and April of 1998 on the addition to the Pelican Landing DRI known as the Kersey-Smoot parcel.
 The new survey revealed the presence of 114 active and inactive gopher tortoise burrows on 70 acres.
-The Developer has submitted for an Incidental Take Permit for the new gopher tortoises burrows located outside of the Eco-Park in the undeveloped portion of Pelican Landing Kersey-Smoot parcels.
-The Developer shall must obtain an Incidental Take Permit prior to proceeding with development within these new gopher tortoise habitat areas.
+A protected species survey was conducted in 1990 and February 1996 on the Baywinds parcel.
+The survey revealed the presence of 28 active and inactive gopher tortoise burrows on 15.41 acres.
+The Developer has submitted for an Incidental Take Permit for the new gopher tortoise burrows located outside of the Eco-Park in the undeveloped Kersey-Smoot and Baywinds parcels.
+The Developer must obtain an Incidental Take Permit prior to proceeding with development within these new gopher tortoise habitat areas.
 Prior to the start of construction, all gopher tortoise burrows within these areas must be excavated and any resident gopher tortoises, or commensal species, relocated to open spaces within the Pelican Landing DRI.

-The gopher tortoises addressed by the Incidental Take Permit shall must be relocated to the Eco-park, or other appropriate open space areas within Pelican Landing.
-The Eco-Park mitigates for regional impacts to the gopher tortoise population and xeric scrub within the Pelican Landing DRI.
-Impacts to gopher tortoise habitat within the Kersey-Smoot parcels will be mitigated through incidental take funds paid to the FGFWFC for the purpose of regionally significant gopher tortoise habitat.
+Impacts to gopher tortoise habitat within the Kersey-Smoot and Baywinds parcels will be mitigated through incidental take funds paid to the FWC for the purpose of regionally significant gopher tortoise habitat.

 4. All areas designated as Preserve on the adopted Map H must remain undeveloped and be owned, maintained, and managed by an Improvement District or a similar legal entity.
-No lot lines shall will be allowed within any preserve areas.
+No lot lines will be allowed within any preserve areas.
 The following uses are permitted within Preserves: habitat management activities, hiking and nature study, outdoor education, recreational fishing, gates and fencing, and boardwalks limited to pedestrian use.
-Trimming of mangroves for residential visual access to Estero Bay or Spring Creek shall be is prohibited in wetland areas #14 and #21 (as identified in DRI ADA) and Bay Cedar Phase II (along Spring Creek), and any saltwater wetlands abutting the Kersey-Smoot parcels.
+Trimming of mangroves for residential visual access to Estero Bay or Spring Creek is prohibited in wetland areas #14 and #21 (as identified in DRI ADA), and Bay Cedar Phase II (along Spring Creek), and any saltwater wetlands abutting the Kersey-Smoot and Baywinds parcels.
+However, minor mangrove trimming is permitted within the vicinity of the clubhouse on the Baywinds parcel to provide a limited view of the Estero Bay.
+The scope of the developer's DEP application request for minor trimming is subject to the review and approval of Lee County Division of Planning, Environmental Sciences staff.
+All trimming activity will be subject to the wetland regulatory permit approvals.